bogdanpolak/itdevcon9/CleanCodeInDelphi/notes/GistGitHub.md

-# Clean Code in a nutshell on the GitHubGist by Wojtek Łukaszuk
+# Clean Code in a nutshell

 | | |
 | - | - |